mewbotorg/mewbot/dev-docs/manager-dev-notes.md

 So messages need to be tagged with the uuid of the IOConfig that created them.
 Which means the input needed to know the uuid of the IOConfig which is managing it.

+I think there needs to be three functions running in the manager
+ - run_manager - which controls the other processes
+ - process_manager_input_queue - takes events off the manager input queue
+ - process_manager_output_queue - responsible for calling the IOConfigs and others to tell them to actually do stuff

+This way there is a pleasing symmetry with the bot which is being managed.
+Which seems to be a good way to cut down on potential confusion.